 Shortly before the current Hollywood Candy opened, a restaurant the founder owned, Hollywood Diner, had sadly closed its doors.
 This closure had left a “Hollywood” diner neon sign so it started there.
 As for the inside of the theater, the reason that this particular spot was chosen was that the floor is significantly sloped which provided a great spot for the stadium seating.
 The old school wooden seats were reclaimed from the former Sokol Chapel when renovations were completed.
 Finally, the carpet.
 Sporting “Douglas Theatre Company”, the carpet was salvaged from the former Cinema Center theatre which was located on 83rd and Center St.

-A friend of Larry’s that previously handled propping for the Omaha Community Playhouse contacted Larry about renting a piano for a couple of weeks.
-After initial prodding attempts at the piano’s use were rebuffed, Larry agreed and the piano went on its way.
+A friend of Hollywood Candy’s leadership, that previously handled propping for the Omaha Community Playhouse, contacted us about renting a piano for a couple of weeks.
+After initial prodding attempts at the piano’s use were rebuffed, we agreed and the piano went on its way.
 A couple of weeks passed and the piano was returned.
-Larry noticed that the piano was now very dirty and dusty as if it had been outside somewhere.
+Our team noticed that the piano was now very dirty and dusty as if it had been outside somewhere.
 Being a somewhat small city, it was no secret that the infamous Lady Gaga had been in town filming a video somewhere out in a rural area.
-Putting two and two together Larry reached back out to the original renter and was able to confirm that she had indeed rented the piano to assist with the production of “You & I”.
+Putting two and two together we reached back out to the original renter and was able to confirm that she had indeed rented the piano to assist with the production of “You & I”.
 A song about her Nebraska-native ex-boyfriend Luc Carl.

 (First featured @ 1:36)